Durham Light Infantry: Regimental museum

-The D.L.I.
-Museum (currently closed) was the official museum of the Durham Light Infantry.
-It opened in 1966.
-Located in Durham, England, the museum featured displays about the regiment's history, with an emphasis on World War I and World War II activities.
-Exhibits included uniforms, weapons, medals, flags, vehicles, hats, letters, photographs, badges, ceremonial regalia and other artefacts.
-The museum was located on the first two floors, with the Durham Art Gallery located on the third floor.
+The museum of The Durham Light Infantry was initially established at Fenham Barracks in Newcastle upon Tyne in the 1920s.
+It then moved to Brancepeth Castle in 1939 and remained there until 1962.
+It next moved to a new venue at Aykley Heads, known at the time as the D.L.I.
+Museum, opening in 1969.

 In October 2015 Durham County Council announced the closure of the D.L.I.
 Museum as a cost saving exercise; it closed the following year.
 This decision sparked the formation of a campaign to see the museum saved led by John Richardson.
 In 2017, Durham University, in partnership with Durham County Council, opened a new D.L.I.
-Collection Gallery at the Palace Green Library on Palace Green in Durham (where the Regimant's final parade had taken place in 1968).
+Collection Gallery at the Palace Green Library on Palace Green in Durham (where the Regiment's final parade had taken place in 1968).
 In June 2019 Durham County Council revealed plans to move the Durham Light Infantry Collection to Mount Oswald, where a new history centre was planned (which would also accommodate the County Archives from County Hall).
-Named 'The Story', the building opened in June 2024; it houses the DLI Archive and 'the entire DLI Collection', but only a fraction is on public display.
+Named "The Story", the building opened in June 2024; it houses the DLI Archive and "the entire DLI Collection", but only a fraction is on public display.

-Notwithstanding these developments, in 2021 the County Council agreed 'to review options to reopen and repurpose' the old DLI Museum and Art Gallery at Aykley Heads.
-The plan was approved in 2024.
-As of 2025 an extension is being built, which will almost double the size of the old building; the revamped museum is scheduled to reopen in spring 2026.
+Meanwhile, the old building at Aykley Heads is being extended and is scheduled to reopen in spring 2026.
+Renamed "The Light", this will include a dedicated DLI Gallery alongside other galleries and event facilities.